Naspers Limited – Annual report – 31 March 2021

 The group has a combined assurance model for internal use.
 This model is designed to cover key risks through a combination of assurance service providers and functions as appropriate for Naspers.

 An overview of combined assurance per key risk is reported for consideration by the audit and risk committees.

 The scope for our group internal audit and risk support function includes all controlled assets.
 The head of internal audit and risk support reports to the audit committee and presents for its approval an objective-driven, risk-based internal audit plan.
 Where required, external parties, such as forensic specialists or data-analytics experts, support the internal audit function.
 Other external assurance providers are enlisted as needed.
-In our more regulated businesses (like PayU), regulatory inspectors visit on an ongoing periodic basis.
+In our more regulated businesses (like PayU), regulatory inspectors visit periodically.

 The audit committee recommends the appointment of the external auditor to shareholders, reviews the auditor’s independence annually and oversees the external audit.
 The audit committee makes recommendations to the board and assists the board in ensuring the integrity of external reports.

 This report contains forward-looking statements as defined in the United States Private Securities Litigation Reform Act of 1995 concerning our financial condition, results of operations and businesses.
 These forward-looking statements are subject to a number of risks and uncertainties, many of which are beyond our control and all of which are based on our current beliefs and expectations about future events.
 Forward-looking statements are typically identified by the use of forward-looking terminology such as “believes”, “expects”, “may”, “ill”, “could”, “should”, “intends”, “estimates”, “plans”, “assumes” or “anticipates”, or associated negative, or other variations or comparable terminology, or by discussions of strategy that involve risks and uncertainties.
 These forward-looking statements and other statements contained in this report on matters that are not historical facts involve predictions.